Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days under water of 45 days in the last 5 years of Moderate Risk Portfolio for 401, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)
+• The average days under water over 5 years of Moderate Risk Portfolio for 401 is 45 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.

-• During the last 3 years, the average days below previous high is 61 days, which is smaller, thus better than the value of 179 days from the benchmark.
+• During the last 3 years, the average time in days below previous high water mark is 61 days, which is lower, thus better than the value of 177 days from the benchmark.

 Performance (YTD)